 the allocated range.
 Each Google service creates a subnet from the allocated

-block to provision new resources, such as Cloud SQL instances.
+block to provision new resources in a given region, such as Cloud SQL

 - The private connection is assigned the

 10.240.0.0/16allocated range.
-From this allocation, Google services can create subnets in which to provision resources.
+From this allocation, Google services can create subnets where new resources are provisioned.

 - On the Google services side of the private connection, Google creates a project for the customer.
 The project is isolated, meaning no other customers share it and the customer is billed for only the resources the customer provisions.

-- VM instances from one region can access resources in any region.
-However, some services might not support cross-region communication.
+- VM instances in the customer's network can access service resources in any region if the service supports it.
+Some services might not support cross-region communication.
 For example, VM instances can only communicate with Cloud SQL instances that are in the same region.
 View the relevant service's documentation for more information.

 - Egress costs for cross-regional traffic, where a VM instance communicates with resources in a different region, still apply.

 - The Cloud SQL instance is assigned the IP address